mal5482/2018CS109A_FinalProject_G18/Models.md

 Training accuracy of a random forest with 52 trees and max tree depth=4 is : 0.8597.
 Test accuracy of a random forest with 52 trees and max tree depth=3 is : 0.7477.
 ```
-**When we remove CDRSB_bl from the model, the performance dropped significantly, both training and test accuracy.
-The top three important features that showed in random forest models are MMSE_bl, ADAS13_bl, and RAVLT_immediate_bl.
-This is consistent with our finding in multinomial logistic regression using Lasso regularization.**
+When we remove CDRSB_bl from the model, the performance dropped significantly, both training and test accuracy.
+The top three important features that showed in random forest models are **MMSE_bl**, **ADAS13_bl**, and **RAVLT_immediate_bl**.
+This is consistent with our finding in multinomial logistic regression using Lasso regularization.